superatty/air_hockey_challenge_test/docs/source/environments.rst

         # Specifications of the Robot
         "robot": {
-            "n_joints": 3,                      # Number of robot's joint, [3, 7]
+            "n_joints": 7,                      # Number of robot's joints
             "base_frame": list(ndarray(4, 4)),  # The transformation matrix of the base frames
-            "ee_desired_height": 0.1,           # The height of the end-effector w.r.t base frame
+            "ee_desired_height": 0.1645,           # The height of the end-effector w.r.t base frame
             "joint_pos_limit": ndarray(2, N),   # The lower and upper limits of joint position "joint_vel_limit": ndarray(2, N),   # The lower and upper limits of joint velocity "joint_acc_limit": ndarray(2, N),   # The lower and upper limits of joint acceleration